 22. Belgian World Wide Web

 A Belgian contributed to the development of the World Wide Web.
-Two young computer scientists, Tim Berners-Lee and Robert Cailliau worked together on this ground-breaking novel concept in 1989.
+Two young computer scientists, Tim Berners-Lee and Robert Cailliau, played a substantial role in creating this ground-breaking novel concept in 1989.

-Indisputable Belgium Facts include the following: Belgian monarchy dates back to 1165!
+Indisputable facts include the following: Belgian monarchy dates back to 1165!

 The Belgian king at the moment is Philippe, who was born in 1960.
 His wife, Mathilde, Duchess of Brabant, is the country’s queen consort.

-In addition to their main residence, the Royal Palace of Laeken, they also appear in other royal castles like the Castle of Balmoral (in Scotland) and the Royal Palace of Lopud (in Croatia).
+In addition to their primary residence, the Royal Palace of Laeken, they appear in royal castles like the Castle of Balmoral (Scotland).

-The Royal Palace of Brussels, located near the Grand Place, is not where they live; rather, it is where they have their administrative and guest offices.
+The Royal Palace of Brussels, located near the Grand Place, is not where they live; instead, it is where they have their administrative and guest offices.

 Visitors aren’t allowed on the premises except during the summer when the Royal Palace welcomes guests for free.

-The spa is a little town in Belgium, which is one of the most well-known Belgium Facts.
+The spa is a little town in Belgium, one of the most well-known facts.
 However, here is where the term “spa” first appeared.

-Ancient Romans used to travel to the hamlet to take baths in the well-known cold springs.
+Ancient Romans traveled to the hamlet to take baths in the well-known cold springs.
 That’s what they claimed, at least.

-The following are some well-known Belgium Facts: Both flowers and carpets are beloved in Belgium.
+The following are some well-known facts: Both flowers and carpets are beloved in Belgium.

 They decided to create a flowery carpet by combining their two interests.
 One of the most exquisite floral displays in the world may be found at Brussels’ Grand Place.
 Get ready for a terrifying adventure!

-One of the well-known Belgium Facts is that there are no hills for hours if you go across Flanders by car or rail.
+One of the well-known facts about Belgium is that there are no hills for hours if you cross Flanders by car or rail.
 This region is referred to as the “Low Lands.”

 In addition, the Netherlands is included.
 On the other side, the country’s southernmost region is home to the Ardennes hills.

-The maximum elevation is 2,277 feet in Botrange (694 meters).
-Still not tall enough to topple the Burj Khalifa, the highest structure in the world at 2,716 feet (828 m).
+The maximum elevation is around 2,277 feet in Botrange (694 meters).
+Still not tall enough to topple the Burj Khalifa, the highest structure in the world at about 2,716 feet (828 m).

-Common knowledge holds the following Belgium Facts: Manneken Pis is the name given to it.
+Common knowledge holds the following facts: Manneken Pis is its name.
 The little statue may be found in Brussels next to the Grand Place.

-You’re likely to see the young man dressed oddly because he has hundreds of various outfits.
+You’ll likely see the young man dressed oddly because he has hundreds of outfits.
 He has his dresser, too.

 The two discussions before show how much Belgians love beer.
 But did you know that in the 1970s, drinking a little “table beer” at school was acceptable?